WilhelmWG/Evolutionary-Algorithm-for-Multirotor-Morphology-Search/README.md

 - tests.py defines test for utility functions
 - load_and_run.py loads a MultiRotor from a .txt file and simulates it tracking one trajectory and plots its performance and 3D model, used for evaluating results from a genetic algorithm run.
 - main.py runs a genetic algorithm, writes the best solution and GA_instance to files and plots the fitness, genes and 3D model of the MultiRotor.
+- The /data folder contains the best solution for the evolutionary runs described in the project report.
+They can be tested using load_and_run.py.

 # Getting Started